 information provided in these pages carefully.

 At the start of each school year, all students (continuing and new) need to submit an online waiver form if they do not wish to receive student health insurance for the academic year.
-Because the fall waivers roll to the spring term, only newly admitted students are required to submit a waiver in the spring.
+Because fall waivers roll over to the spring term, only newly admitted students are required to submit a waiver in the spring.
 Spring admits need to resubmit a waiver the following fall term.
 This fall submission will then be valid for the entire academic year.
-The fall 2013 waiver deadline was September 24, 2013.

-The following pages describe services, insurance coverage and limitations, procedures to waive coverage, and important deadlines.
-It is your responsibility to understand the nature and scope of insurance benefits and limitations as well as to meet all published deadlines.
+The following pages describe services, insurance coverage and limitations, procedures involved in waiving coverage, and important deadlines.
+It is your responsibility both to understand the nature and scope of insurance benefits and limitations and to meet all published deadlines.

 The New School strongly encourages you to consider participation in the Student Health Insurance Plan.
 Please be advised that you may be eligible for coverage under a group health plan of a parent's employer or under a parent's individual health insurance policy if you are under the age of 26.
-Medical care is expensive.
-If you are thinking about waiving participation in the Student Health Insurance Plan, be sure your individual or family plan covers medical and mental health care in New York and compare costs, coverage, and deductibles.
+Medical care is expensive; if you are thinking about waiving participation in the Student Health Insurance Plan, make sure that your individual or family plan covers medical and mental health care in New York and compare costs, coverage, and deductibles.

 Medical and Mental Health Resources